Introduction: Colonic Irrigation Board

 It takes around 40 minutes to go through 5 gallons of water—or longer if you take a lot of relaxation breaks.

 When the entire five gallons is used, you should see bubbles go through the tubing; when you do, get up, clean up, and flush the toilet.
 Clean the equipment; take a shower.
-Flush the probe with water, hang the tubing so that the water runs out of it, and store with the clamp OPEN.
+Flush the nozzle with water, hang the tubing so that the water runs out of it, and store with the clamp OPEN.
 Don't want to put a crimp in the tubing.
 You may experience increased urination just after the cleanse.
 Might have to do another bowel movement too.
 Whatever.

 You may feel 'hungry' the day after a colonic, but it is suggested that you eat only moderately.
 Including some yogurt is a good choice; it replenishes healthy intestinal bacteria.
 As you gradually resume eating, it is a great time to make any diet improvements that you may have been thinking about.
 Side note: for those interested in fasting, a colonic irrigation gets a fast off to a good start.